Seán Heuston Bridge

 Seán Heuston Bridge is a cast iron bridge spanning the River Liffey beside Heuston station in Dublin, Ireland.
-It was previously named King's Bridge and Sarsfield Bridge - and the bridge and adjacent train station are still commonly referred to by older Dubliners as "Kings Bridge" and "Kings Bridge Station" respectively.
-Previously used for road traffic, the bridge now carries pedestrian and Luas (tram) traffic.
+Originally named King's Bridge and later Sarsfield Bridge, the bridge, which was previously used for road traffic, now carries pedestrian and Luas (tram) traffic.

 History

 Origins

 Originally designed by George Papworth to carry horsedrawn traffic, the foundation stone was laid on 12 December 1827.
 The iron castings for the bridge were produced at the Royal Phoenix Iron Works in nearby Parkgate Street.
 (The foundry which also produced the parapets for the upstream Lucan Bridge).
-Construction was completed in 1828, and the bridge was opened with the name Kings Bridge to commemorate a visit by King George IV in 1821.
+Construction was completed in 1828, and the bridge was opened with the name King's Bridge to commemorate a visit by King George IV in 1821.

 The bridge has an overall width of just under 9 metres.